octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `EDIV` instruction computes euclidean divisions on _nat_.
 The euclidean division computes the quotient and the remainder between two numbers.

-If the divisor is equal to zero, it returns an optional-type with the assigned value _None_.
-Otherwise, it applies the Euclidean division and returns an optional-type containing the result (quotient and remainder).
+If the divisor is equal to zero, it returns the _option_ type with the assigned value _None_.
+Otherwise, it applies the Euclidean division and returns the _option_ type containing the result (quotient and remainder).

 ![](../../static/img/michelson/michelson_instruction_ediv_example.svg)
 <small className="figure">FIGURE 19: Illustration of the `EDIV` instruction</small>